Phlebotomy

 *Courses are offered almost every semester.
 Program starts Fall and Spring, requiring 2 semesters in sequences, if attending full-time.

-Clinical facilities used by the program may require students to submit to background checks and drug screenings before they are allowed in the facility.
+Clinical facilities used by the program require students to submit to background checks and drug screenings before they are allowed in the facility.
 Based on the information obtained, these facilities can refuse student access.
 Failure to be accepted into clinical facilities may jeopardize a student’s ability to complete the program.

-The Dalton State Phlebotomy program is an approved program by NAACLS (National Accrediting Agency for Clinical Laboratory Sciences) 5600 N. River Rd.
+The Dalton State Phlebotomy program is approved by NAACLS (National Accrediting Agency for Clinical Laboratory Sciences) 5600 N. River Rd.
 Suite 720, Rosemont, IL 60018-5119 Phone: 847-939-3597, 773-714-8880.
 Fax: 773-714-8886

 Program Outcome: